1-Equine-assisted social-emotional skills strengthening ©

 Unfortunately, children who experience unpredictable physical outbursts or tantrums would not be a good fit for safety reasons.
 This also includes a tendency to spontaneously run and/or loud verbalizations.
 Certain mobility limitations may not be appropriate as well for safety reasons.
 Feel free to ask.

-Rates for private sessions
+Rates for all one-on-one private sessions

 1 hr.
 Session